 The Company's exposure to foreign currency exchange rate risk primarily relates to cash and restricted cash denominated in the US\$.
 On June 19, 2010, the People's Bank of China announced the end of the RMB's de facto peg to US\$, a policy which was instituted in late 2008 in the face of the global financial crisis, to further reform the RMB exchange rate regime and to enhance the RMB exchange rate flexibility.
 On April 16, 2012, the People's Bank of China announced a policy to expand the maximum daily floating range of RMB trading prices against the U.S. dollar in the inter-bank spot foreign exchange market from 0.5% to 1%.
-On March 17, 2014, the People's Bank of China announced a policy to further expand the maximum daily floating range of RMB trading prices against the U.S. dollar in the inter-bank spot foreign exchange market to 2%.
-The appreciation of the RMB against US\$ was approximately 3.109% in the year ended December 31, 2013.
-The depreciation of the RMB against US\$ was 2.4% and 5.8% during the years ended December 31, 2014 and 2015, respectively.
+On March 17, 2014, the People's Bank of China announced a policy to further expand the maximum daily floating range of RMB trading prices against the U.S. dollar in the inter-bank spot foreign exchange market to 2.
+The depreciation of the RMB against US\$ was 2.5%, 4.4% and 7.2% during the years ended December 31, 2014, 2015 and 2016, respectively.
 In the long term, the RMB may appreciate or depreciate more significantly in value against the U.S. dollar or other foreign currencies, depending on the market supply and demand with reference to a basket of currencies.